AlexOrlek/bacterialBercow/README.md

 4. The sequences are BLASTed again the PlasmidFinder replicon database and the rMLST database.
 5. If a sequence contains no rMLST loci then it is considered a plasmid and included in the plasmids.fa output file.
 Accessions with rMLST loci detected are recorded.

+# Acknowledgements

+I am grateful to Dr Keith Jolley informing me about programmatic access to the rMLST database and for pointing me towards [ConFindr](https://olc-bioinformatics.github.io/ConFindr/) software, which implements programmatic access.
+The `database_setup.py` executable used in CuratePlasmids is based on a script from ConFinder.

 # License